mmesh/docs/docs/platform/administration/alerts.md

 ---
-title: "Alerts Administration"
+title: "Alerts"
 description: "mmesh monitors your nodes and generates alerts when important events occur.
 Learn how to manage your alerts using mmeshctl or the webUI."
 tags:
   - admin
   - alerts
 ---

-# Alerts
+# Alerts Administration

 mmesh monitors your nodes and generates alerts when important events occur.